CoEnzyme Q10: Why Should Athlete's Use ? - CoEnzyme Supplement

 While all of the above are healthful foods, the amount of CoQ10 found in them isn’t nearly enough to replicate the benefits of supplemental doses similar to those used in studies (which numbers in the 100’s of milligrams, several times daily).
 Studies have shown that higher amounts produce superior benefits.

-There are two main forms of CoQ10 - ubiquinone and ubiquinol.
+There are two main forms of CoQ10 - ubiquinone (oxidized form) and ubiquinol (reduced form).
 Ubiquinol is often advertised as a better (and more expensive) form due to its supposed greater bioavailability (ability to be absorbed in the gut).
-It turns out however, that this isn’t entirely true, yet the consumer pays much more for this form.
+It turns out however, that this isn’t entirely true, as both are equally effectie at raising levels in the body.
+Yet, the consumer pays much more for this form.
 Stick with ubiquinone; it is just as effective without the added price.

 So, if you’re looking for a safe way to increase your energy levels, you should consider supplementing with Coq10.
-Because I’m doing a lot of training this year, I’ll be taking a 120mg capsule, three times a day.
+Because I’m doing a lot of training this year, I’ll be taking a 120mg capsule, twice daily.